daiquiri fino del puerto sherry cocktail

 Out of the many classic cocktails we all enjoy, the Daiquiri is perhaps one of the most beloved.
 This simple and refreshing cocktail speaks to a wide audience, and over the years has seen countless variations and adaptations.
 The history of the Daiquiri takes us back to Cuba in 1898.
 After the battle of San Juan Hill, America sent a group of miners, led by Stockton Cox, to work in the iron-ore mines located in the Sierra Mountains.
 The miners received great salaries to work in these mines, and on top of that, generous rations of tobacco and Bacardi Carta Blanca rum.
 From here, the actual invention of the Daiquiri gets a little hazy.
 One account entails a meeting between Cox and an engineer named Pagliuchi.
 They were surveying the mines together and made cocktails with the only ingredients they had on hand: rum, lime, and sugar.
-Another story comes from Cox’s granddaughter, who said her father ran out of gin while entertaining some guests and felt apprehensive about serving them straight rum.
-Instead, he decided to add lime and sugar and low-and-behold, the Daiquiri was born.
-The drink became so popular amongst the Americans they decided to name it after the Daiquiri mines they were working in.
-Our recipe for the Daiquiri adds dry sherry to the mix, which gives the cocktail a more modern and savory approach to this iconic drink.

 • 1oz Lustau Fino del Puerto Sherry